Sharlaan/Livetasks/README.md

 4. Install API server
-Open a new CLI in /server folder, then run:
+Open a new CLI in /server folder
+Firstly, you may want to configure names, ports and password @ `server/src/config/settings.js`
+then run:
 ```sh
 yarn
 ```
-4 bis.
-If the command above fails, verify dependencies have bnee correctly installed
+4-bis.
+If the command above fails, verify dependencies have been correctly installed
-then create PostgreSQL database 'livetasks':
+then, in 'server' CLI, create PostgreSQL database 'livetasks':
 ```sh
 yarn migrate
 ```